 “Better,” she said, inhaling a deep breath.
 The world was again in focus.
 “Better in the fresh air.”

 “That is well.
-But Tildeneth, you know to be careful amongst your namesake.
+But Tildeneth, you must to be careful amongst your namesake.
 Some find tildenethia wonderfully intoxicating, but most folk become overwhelmed.”

 “I know, I know.”
 Tildy hated being reminded of her lapses in judgment.